worm333/socket-server/README.md

             }
         });
 ```
-basically you can add any observer declared in package `com.eugeniuparvan.multiplayer.client.observers`
+basically you can add any observer declared in package `com.eugeniuparvan.multiplayer.client.observers`.

 # Sample project